Testing Guide

 Molecule scenarios under roles/<role>/molecule/<scenario>/ that test the bundled Ansible roles.

 Both categories use real OpenWrt container images.
-The list of tested OpenWrt versions is maintained in a single file: extensions/molecule/openwrt-versions.yml.
+The list of tested OpenWrt versions is maintained in a single file: tests/molecule/openwrt-versions.yml.

 Molecule has native support for Ansible collections and automatically discovers scenarios placed under extensions/molecule/, so all collection-level tests can be invoked from the repository root without changing directories.